Administration for Children's Services311

-ACS serves all New Yorkers, regardless of your immigration status or which language you speak.
+ACS serves all New Yorkers, regardless of immigration status or English language proficiency.
 We provide services that respect your culture and language needs.

-Office of Immigrant Services and Language Affairs (ISLA) provides support and guidance on immigration and language access issues.
-Given that most NYC children (60%) live in a household with at least one foreign-born family member and 22% of New Yorkers are limited English proficient (LEP), immigration and language access considerations are integral to child welfare cases in New York City.
+The Office of Immigrant Services and Language Affairs (ISLA) provides support and guidance on immigration and language access issues.
+Given that 50% of NYC children live in a household with at least one foreign-born family member and 25% of New Yorkers are limited English proficient (LEP), immigration and language access considerations are integral to child welfare cases in New York City.

 Immigrant Services and Language Affairs (ISLA) ensures support for ACS clients who have immigration and/or language access needs by providing resources, training, guidance about agency policy, and case support.
 In addition, ISLA serves as a liaison with the Mayor's Office of Immigrant Affairs (MOIA) and other city agencies, and advocates to coordinate responses to issues affecting immigrant and limited English proficient clients.